TUGS: Physics-based Compact Representation of Underwater Scenes by Tensorized Gaussian

-Subsequently, in order to explicitly consider the effects of the water medium in image rendering, \methodName~utilizes the Adaptive Medium Estimation (AME) module to automatically estimate the corresponding light attenuation images and backscatter images of the objects in the scene and blends the previous results together to obtain the final output image through the underwater image formation model.
-Benefiting from the above process, \methodName~does not require the generation of additional Gaussian primitives or the introduction of MLPs to adapt to the effects caused by the water medium, further reducing the amount of memory consumed.
-In addition, we propose a companion optimization strategy for \methodName, which consists of a tensorized densification strategy (TDS) to reduce the computational overhead of the model in the densification process, and a well-designed underwater reconstruction loss function to help the model reconstruct the underwater scene accurately and efficiently.
+Moreover, we propose an Adaptive Medium Estimation (AME) module to simulate the imaging process in underwater environments, preventing the generation of a large number of redundant Gaussians used to represent the water medium.
+Based on the physics of underwater imaging, the AME module models the impact of underwater light attenuation and backscatter on objects.
+Specifically, AME turns the medium slice into a depth-aware attenuation/backscatter estimate and composes it with the restored object slice through a physics-based underwater image formation model.
+Compared to other 3DGS-based underwater 3D reconstruction methods\cite{seasplat_2024_arXiv,uwgs_2025_WACV}, \methodName~does not require the generation of additional Gaussian primitives or the introduction of MLPs to adapt to the effects caused by the water medium, further reducing the amount of memory consumed.
+Additionally, we propose a companion optimization strategy for \methodName, which consists of a Tensorized Densification Strategy to reduce the computational overhead of the model in the densification process, and a well-designed underwater reconstruction loss function to help the model reconstruct the underwater scene accurately and efficiently.

-To validate our method, we evaluate it on the established benchmark underwater dataset, SeaThru-NeRF \cite{SeaThruNeRF_2023_CVPR} and the simulated dataset.
-The results of our evaluation demonstrate the effectiveness of our proposed method in achieving high-quality, efficient underwater reconstruction.
-Moreover, visualization of this dataset shows that after removing the light attenuation images and backscatter images from our rendering, our model can restore the realistic colors of underwater objects and produce pleasing visual effects.
+To validate our method, we evaluate it on the established benchmark underwater dataset, SeaThru-NeRF \cite{SeaThruNeRF_2023_CVPR} and the simulated dataset \cite{MipNeRF_2022_CVPR}.
+The results of our evaluation demonstrate the effectiveness of the proposed method in achieving high-quality and efficient underwater reconstruction while maintaining low storage costs.
+Furthermore, due to the characteristics of Tensorized Gaussians, our approach allows for a tunable trade-off between rendering quality and storage usage, making it better aligned with the requirements of multimedia applications.
+Visualization results show that after removing the light attenuation and backscatter from our rendering, our model can restore the realistic colors of underwater objects and produce reasonable visual effects.
 In summary, we make the following contributions: